elopio/docs/source/includes/_simplifiedAPI.md

 ### augur.events.startBlockchainEventListeners(eventCallbacks, onSetupComplete)

-Start listening for events emitted by the Ethereum blockchain.
+Begins listening for events emitted by the Ethereum blockchain.

 #### **Parameters:**